schae234/SweepR/README.md

 *Returns:*

 ###distance
-distance from core in bp
+distance from core in bp.
 *Returns:*
-- a data frame containing all info for cores at specified distance
+ - a data frame containing all info for cores at specified distance.

 ###core\_homozygosity
-calculates how homogenous alleles are at a certain core *Arguments:*
+calculates how homogenous alleles are at a certain core.
+*Arguments:*
- - genotype - a matrix of genotypes (SNPs)
+ - genotype - a matrix of genotypes (SNPs).
 *Returns:*
- - the homozygosity of the cores (as defined thoroughly in sabeti et al)
+ - the homozygosity of the cores (as defined thoroughly in sabeti et al).

 ###plot\_permuted\_EHH\_over\_distance
 generate a plot showing permuted EHH for all haplotypes over computed distances.
 *Arguments:*
  - REHH\_Table - Table of values generated by function: EHH\_at\_all\_distances\_permute or another function which
-  outputs similar data
+  outputs similar data.
- - title - title of the plot
+ - title - title of the plot.
 *Returns:*
- - a plot of EHH vs Distance
+ - a plot of EHH vs Distance.

 ###EHH\_at\_all\_distances\_many
-calculates EHH at all distances using a .many file warning! this takes a while..
+calculates EHH at all distances using a *.many file warning! this takes a while..
 *Arguments:*
- - many\_file - path the sweep many file
+ - many\_file - path the sweep many file.
- - core\_start - start index of core of interest
+ - core\_start - start index of core of interest.
- - core\_end   -  end index of core of interest
+ - core\_end   -  end index of core of interest.
 *Returns:*
- - a table containing all information produced by EHH\_at\_all\_distances for each Sweep object in .many file
+ - a table containing all information produced by EHH\_at\_all\_distances for each Sweep object in *.many file.

 ###EHH\_at\_all\_distances\_permute
-given a 'raw' sweep object, first permute it according to target allele frequencies *Arguments:*
+given a 'raw' sweep object, first permute it according to target allele frequencies.
+*Arguments:*
  - Raw - a 'raw' sweep object which we will permute
  - core\_start - start index of core of interest